BehaviorTree/BehaviorTree.CPP/docs/tutorial_B_node_parameters.md

 We now define a __asynchronous__ ActionNode called __MoveBaseAction__.

-The method tick() of an `ActionNode` is executed in its own thread.
+The method tick() of an `AsynActionNode` is executed in its own thread.

 The method `getParam()` will call the function `convertFromString<Pose2D>()` under the hood;
 alternatively, we can use the latter funtion directly, for instance to convert the default